apollographql/apollo-server/docs/source/integrations/plugins.md

 The `responseForOperation` event is fired immediately before GraphQL execution would take place.
 If its return value resolves to a non-null `GraphQLResponse`, that result is used instead of executing the query.
-Hooks from different plugins are invoked in series and the first non-null response is used.
+Hooks from different plugins are invoked in series, and the first non-null response is used.

 ```typescript
 responseForOperation?(